lnobach/nctalk-backend-cloud-config/README.md

 - You can log in via SSH to your box (root) and follow the cloud-init output during setup with `tail -f /var/log/messages | grep cloud-init`.
+- If something beyond cloud-init is not working, try to check the log output of docker-compose first with `ssh -t root@<ip> "cd /opt/app; docker-compose logs --tail=100 -f`.
 - It is recommended to have an Elastic IP in place to keep the public address if instances are recreated.
 If you don't want to use it, remove the `/opt/app/tools/set_elastic_address` execution from your cloud-config.
-- If your Web frontend is not working, try to check the log output of docker-compose first with `ssh -t root@<ip> "cd /opt/jitsi; docker-compose logs --tail=100 -f web"`.
-If it has failed, it might be due to a timing error with assigning the elastic IP.
-In this case try to restart the `web` service with `ssh -t root@<ip> "cd /opt/jitsi; docker-compose restart web"`